SUNYOTECH/api-docs/source/index.md

 console.log prove(digest, s, r) and 'Valid!' and 'Wrong!'
 ```
-We call **proving** to the process of verifying a proof is valid and therefore demonstrating a hash or file has been undoubtfully embedded in the blockchain and it has not been tampered since then.
+We call **proving** to the process of verifying a proof is valid and therefore demonstrating that a hash or file has been undoubtfully embedded in the blockchain and it has not been tampered since then.

 Proofs are independently verifiable by everyone in possesion of the hash or file and the proof itself.

-For Stampery proofs made with the current version 5 of our BTA platform, the process of proving is made like this:
+The process of proving Stampery proofs made with the current version 5 of our BTA platform is made like this:

 1. Take the hash
 2. Take first element in the Merkle siblings list `s[0]`